Chapter Ten: Property, Plant, & Equipment

 It is important to note that tax methods and financial accounting methods are not always the same.
 This is certainly true when it comes to the subject of depreciation.
 For example, when the economy “slows down” governments will often try to stimulate economic investment activity by providing special incentives that are realized through rapid depreciation for tax purposes (even immediate write-off in some cases).
 The depreciation causes a decrease in taxable income and a company’s tax obligation.
 This feature can provide significant incentives for capital investment.

 Is it bothersome that a company would use one accounting method for financial reporting and another for tax?
 Consider that accounting rules are about measuring economic activity of a business and require a proper scheme for assigning revenues and costs to time periods.
-Meanwhile, tax codes must be followed and often change to meet the revenue or social objectives of the government.
+Meanwhile, tax codes must be followed and are often changed to meet the revenue or social objectives of the government.
 As a result, temporary (and sometimes not so temporary) differences will arise between accounting and tax measurements.
 Records of these differences must be maintained, making the accounting task all the more challenging for a complex business organization.

 Many businesses acquire needed assets via a lease arrangement.
 With a lease arrangement, the lessee pays money to the lessor for the right to use an asset for a stated period of time.
 In a strict legal context, the lessor remains the owner of the property.
-However, the accounting for such transactions looks through the legal form, and is instead based upon the economic substance of the agreement.
+However, the accounting for such transactions focuses through the legal form, and is instead based upon the economic substance of the agreement.

 If a lease effectively transfers the “risks and rewards” of ownership to the lessee, then the applicable accounting rules dictate that the lessee account for the leased asset as though it has been purchased.
 The lessee records the leased asset as an item of property, plant, and equipment, which is then depreciated over its useful life to the lessee.
 The lessee must also record a liability reflecting the obligation to make continuing payments under the lease agreement, similar to the accounting for a note payable.
 Such transactions are termed capital leases.
 Note that the basic accounting outcome is as though the lease agreement represents the purchase of an asset, with a corresponding obligation to pay it off over time (the same basic approach as if the asset were purchased on credit).